Skip to main content

 Acids and Bases typically accounts for about 11%–15% of the AP Chemistry multiple-choice section.
 That makes it worth dedicated practice even if your class spent only a few weeks on it.

-Acid–base theories, pH/pOH calculations, titrations, buffers, and polyprotic species.
-Expect questions involving Strong vs weak acids/bases, pH and pOH calculations; Buffer systems and Henderson–Hasselbalch equation; Titration curves and equivalence point analysis.
+College Board topic statements for this unit include Strong vs weak acids/bases, pH and pOH calculations; Buffer systems and Henderson–Hasselbalch equation; and Titration curves and equivalence point analysis.

 When you miss a question, tag it by skill (vocabulary, calculation, inference).
 Patterns in your misses show where to reread your notes.